This post was last updated August 20, 2018.

 Democrats won a 6-5 majorities on the Kalamazoo County Commission in 2014 and 2016, which were generally good years for Republicans.
 There were three open seats on 2016, and there is one (district 2) this year.

 The following post has detailed descriptions of the districts and their political leanings.
-The numbers given are the percentage the Republican county commission candidate got in 2012 and 2014, Mitt Romney's 2-party percentage in 2012, and Ruth Johnson's percentage in 2010.
+The numbers given are the percentage the Republican county commission candidate got in 2012, 2014 and 2016, and Ruth Johnson's (2010), Mitt Romney (2012) and Donald Trump (2016) percentages.
 Incumbents are marked below with asterisks.

 Kalamazoo County Commission Districts.

 R12: 13.9 R14: 0 R16: 19 Johnson: 20.3 Romney: 13.5 Trump: 14.9

 Democrat: Stephanie Moore*

 Stephanie Moore replaced Carolyn Alford in 2014 in this majority minority district.
 Moore was a Kalamazoo city commissioner and has been convicted of several crimes over the years.
 She allied with Republicans to make Dale Shugars the board chairman for one year and became chair for 2018 herself.

 District 2 [SE Kalamazoo] Safe Democrat

 R12: 0 R14: 29.5 R16: 27.5 Johnson: 33.4 Romney: 28.1 Trump: 25.1

 Incumbent Kevin Wordelman, a union organizer at WMU, won this seat vacated by David Buskirk in 2014.
 He is retiring this year.